Büşra Çan

 Büşra Çan Kop (4 May 2006) is a Turkish weightlifter competing in the 87 kg division.

 Sport career

 In her hometown, she was a member of the 8 Şubat GSK of her high school.
 She became silver medalist in the 81 kg division at the 2022 Turkish Seniors Championship held in Çorum.

 After taking the silver medal in the Snatch and the gold medal in the Clean & Jerk events, Çan captured the gold medal in the 81 kg event at the 2022 Youth World Championships in León, Guanajuato, Mexico.
-She competed in the 94 kg division at the 2023 Youth World Championship in Durrës, Albania without acheving any success.
+She competed in the 94 kg division at the 2023 Youth World Championship in Durrës, Albania without achieving any success.
 She received three silver medals in the 87 kg division at the 2023 European Junior & U23 Championships in Bucharest, Romania.
 She won the bronze medal with 127 kg in the 87 kg Clean & Jerk division at the 2024 European Championships in Sofia, Bulgaria.
 With 227 kg in total, she ranked fifth.